Lamber-Goodnow: Virtual reality

 Lamber Goodnow Injury Lawyers specialize in personal injury and wrongful death claims.
 The group has been implementing VR in a number of cases to help transport judges and juries into recreated scenes such as crash sites.
 Accident scenes are translated into a 3D experience for Oculus Rift by a group of engineers and legal experts at the production company Kitchen Sink Studios, which reenacts collisions based on police records, victim stories, and witness statements.
-Lamber Goodnow Injury Lawyers use the technology to protect the rights of their clients by helping jury members to understand in the best way possible what really happened in a case.
+Lamber-Goodnow use the technology to protect the rights of their clients by helping jury members to understand in the best way possible what really happened in a case.

 Other technology

 Aside from VR, the team has implemented several recent technological advances in a legal context.

 They use 3D printers to provide jurors with tangible objects highlighting issues such as product defects.
 They found two new uses for Google Glass: determining which arguments are most compelling with focus groups; and loaning them to clients, so they can record a day in their lives post-injury.
-Instead of traditional demand letters proposing out-of-court settlements, they send iPads preloaded with a demand video.
+Instead of traditional demand letters proposing out-of-court settlements, they send iPads Pre-loaded with a demand video.

 Practice and offices

-The Lamber Goodnow Injury Lawyers team developed within Fennemore Craig.
+The Lamber-Goodnow team developed within Fennemore Craig.
 They have offices in Phoenix, Denver and Chicago.